PMende/algorist/README.md

 # algorist
-A thin wrapper over cairocffi for the programmatic creation of vector images
+A thin wrapper over cairocffi for the programmatic creation of vector images.

+This package is not currently under active development.